MarkZii/Software-Engineering-Project/README.md

 * XML Integration: Import and export game grids using a custom XML format, implemented via the Builder and Visitor design patterns.
 * Real-time Validation: Check user inputs against the puzzle's mathematical constraints at any time.
 * Automatic Solver: Automatically solve puzzles and navigate through all possible valid solutions using a Backtracking algorithm implemented with the Template Method pattern.

+For more details, please read the "Project Report.pdf".